RodrigoMattosoSilveira/html_htmx-modal_dialogs/README.md

 - The Server collaborates with the Template to render the Browser Modal Dialog, and to return it back to the Client, via the Server;

 ![Local Image](images/BrowserModal.png)
+<sub>Browser Modal Dialog</sub>

-In addition to the Header and Body information, notice the 3 required buttons, with the Exit being represented by an `x`.
+In addition to the Header and Body information, notice the `Exit`, being represented by an `x`, `Decline` and `Confirm` buttons.

-Also, if I attempt to click on the `Browser` and `Server` buttons in the `Landing Page`, I will observe they have been disabled, and will continue to be so until I dismiss the `Browser Modal Dialog`.
+Also, if I attempt to click on the `Browser` and `Server` buttons in the `Landing Page`, ini this case hidden, I will observe they have been disabled, and will continue to be so until I dismiss the `Browser Modal Dialog`.

-### Dismiss Browser Modal
-When I click on the `Browser Modal Dialog's` `x` button I observe that the Client dismisses it, wihouth any further action

 ## Implementatioon
 I'll use a simple [Go](https://go.dev/), [Fiber](https://gofiber.io/) app, initialized as follows: